BGforgeNet/msg2po/docs/action.md

 **Dir2msgstr** scans translation files for strings changed outside of translation system and attempts to load them into PO files.

 This is an experimental step.
-It is recommended to submit translations only through the system.
+For local translation, consider [working with PO files directly](https://forums.bgforge.net/viewtopic.php?f=9&t=404) instead.

-If you choose to use it, you might run into merge conflicts or other irregularities - as in any case when there are multiple sources of truth.
+If you choose to use `dir2msgstr`, you might run into merge conflicts or other irregularities - as in any case when there are multiple sources of truth.
 You might have to resolve them manually.

 ```yaml
 name: dir2msgstr